takelley1/linux-notes/packages.md

 1. run `head -1 /[mount-location]/.discinfo`
 1. copy that number
 1. run your favorite text editor to open `/etc/yum.repos.d/CentOS-Base.repo`
-1. for each repo you'd like to add, next to `mediaid=` , enter the number you copied
+1. for each repo you'd like to add, next to `mediaid=` , enter the number you copied.
 1. next to `baseurl=`, enter the path of the mounted disk.
-For example, if you mounted the disk on `/mnt`, the row would read `baseurl=file:///mnt`
+For example, if you mounted the disk on `/mnt`, the row would read `baseurl=file:///mnt.  `
 1. run `yum clean all`
 1. yum should now recognize the disk as a repository